‘TOY STORY THAT TIME FORGOT’

 There’s also the Cleric (voiced by writer/director Steve Purcell).
 The Cleric is like the emperor of the Battlesaurs and prefers for his kind to live in ignorance of the reality of who they are.
 He becomes very mean to Bonnie’s toys when they visit and treats them as enemies to the tribe during this film.

 The Angel Kitty (voiced by Emma Hudak) is a little cat toy used as a decoration for Christmas.
 She gets played with by Bonnie as a ‘teddysaurus’.
 The Angel Kitty doesn’t do much, except saying random proverbs throughout this short film.
 She also has a little bugle that gets smashed to pieces.

 I like the ending of this short film, as Bonnie and Mason soon stop playing on the video game (which Mason has been obsessed about over Christmas) and they play with the toys.
 Reptillus Maximus feels glorious from his playtime and Trixie is happy to be played with by Bonnie in whatever fashion.

 There aren’t any special features on the DVD for ‘Toy Story That Time Forgot’.
 Thankfully though this short film isn’t on a loop and has a main menu to start from with a scene select option and a language set-up option.
 It would have been nice to have had behind-the-scenes extras on this DVD.

 ‘Toy Story That Time Forgot’ is a good entertaining film from the ‘Toy Story’ series.
-It’s not the best short film I’ve seen of ‘Toy Story’, as its pretty average for me.
-But there are good moments of humour in it.
-I’m so looking forward to the next ‘Toy Story’ short film if that gets made as well as ‘Toy Story 4’ in 2018.
+It’s not the best short film I’ve seen of ‘Toy Story’, though its above average for me.
+There are good moments of humour in it.
+I’m so looking forward to the next ‘Toy Story’ short film if that gets made as well as ‘Toy Story 4’ in 2019.

 ‘Toy Story of Terror’ rating – 9/10